 Students for whom English is a second language may take extra time for each written examination.
 In the first year of study, students are allowed fifty percent extra time.
 In subsequent years of study, students are allowed twenty five percent extra time.
 Such students may take a dictionary into the examination.

 ARK is both a portal to access a variety of digital and online resources and the platform on which those resources reside.
 Every student is able to access the resources for the units in which they are enrolled through a password provided to them in conjunction with their enrolment.
-Most units will now provide the copies of tutorial readings, and other resources as well through ARK.
+Lecturers upload tutorial readings and other resources for their particular unit(s).
 Assignments and essays will be submitted for grading through ARK (and thereby through Turnitin, our plagiarism detection software).